-If I am working, I make sure to focus on the task at hand.
+If I am working, I focus on the task at hand.
 If one of my children comes in needing something, I ask them to give me five minutes to finish my task.
-Once I have completed (or at least come to a stopping point), I focus entirely on the things my child needs.
-Giving my full attention to the task in front of me, even for a short amount of time, helps my productivity and keeps stress levels down.
+Once I have completed (or at least come to a stopping point), I focus entirely on my child’s needs.
+Giving my full attention to the task in front of me, even for a short time, helps my productivity and keeps my stress levels down.

 3. Combine mental and physical tasks.